Ponte Nova

 Ponte Nova is a municipality in central-eastern Minas Gerais state, Brazil.

-Location
+Geography

 Ponte Nova is located a few kilometers south of the Doce River on a tributary called the Piranga.

 As of 2020, the population is estimated at 59,875 inhabitants and the area of the municipality is 470.6 km.
 The elevation is 402 meters above sea level.

 It has railroad connections to Ouro Preto and is linked by state highways to the capital of Belo Horizonte and to Ouro Preto.

 The beginnings of the city go back to 1755 when the first farms were established in the region.
 Agriculture and commerce were the occupations of the first inhabitants.
 The town saw the cycles of first sugar cane and then coffee.
 From 1770 to 1832, the town was officially denominated an Arraial and was called Capela Filial do Furquim.
 In 1862 it was raised to a Vila and Ponte Nova became the seat of a municipality in 1866.